BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 ## Neural Network

-### The basics
+### Introduction

-The neuralNetwork.hpp library is designed to use as little memory as possible so it is suitable for Arduino controlers.
-Besides it doesn't use any heap memory at all making it also suitable for AVR boards.

-Let's go briefly through the basics.
-A neural network is a set of layers, each containing its neurons.
-The output of one layer is the input to the next.
-Each input influences each neuron, but not equally.
-This is why a matrix of weights is used at each layer.
-Neuron values at layer _L_ are calculated as:
+A neural network consists of layers of interconnected neurons.
+Each neuron performs a simple computation, but when many layers are combined, the network can approximate very complex functions.
+The essential components are:

+ - Input layer - receives the input data.

+ - Hidden layers - transform the data using weights, biases, and activation functions.

+ - Output layer - produces the final prediction.

+Each layer _L_ computes its output from its input using the following relationship:

 $$